Manufacture of carpets and rugs — Strategic Scorecard

 -

-ER06Market Contestability & Exit Friction 2View ER06 attribute detailsModerate-Low Exit Friction.
+ER06Market Contestability & Exit Friction 2 solutions 2View ER06 attribute detailsModerate-Low Exit Friction.
 Market contestability has improved as digital sales platforms lower the cost of customer acquisition, allowing new entrants to reach target segments without massive legacy dealer networks.
 Exit friction is similarly reduced by the availability of outsourced manufacturing models, which allow established firms to shed underperforming physical assets and pivot toward asset-light distribution or design-focused business models.

 - Metric: E-commerce penetration in home furnishings has grown by roughly 12% annually, facilitating easier market entry for non-traditional brands.